 Before the introduction of the UHCP in 2013, the poorest households were already entitled to publicly financed outpatient and inpatient care under the MIP set up in 2007 and extended in 2012.
 The UHCP improved access to hospital services for the rest of the population.
 The number of hospitalizations per 100 population more than doubled between 2010 and 2018 (see Fig. 1).
 In 2018, there were 16.7 hospitalizations per 100 population, which is high compared to European rates.

 High use of hospital care reflects the design of coverage policy and financial incentives for providers.
 First, coverage policy provides better financial protection for inpatient care than outpatient care, especially emergency inpatient care.
 At the same time, coverage of outpatient consultations and diagnostic services is limited and trust in primary care is low.
-Second, activity-based payment for hospitals, without any volume control mechanism, encourages hospitals to treat as many people as possible.
+Second, activity-based payment for hospitals, without any volume control mechanism, encourages hospitals to treat as many people and provide as many covered services as possible.

 In 2018, out-of-pocket payments for inpatient care became the largest single driver of catastrophic health spending for the richest quintile.
 This may be the result of changes to coverage policy in 2017, which excluded the richest households from the UHCP.

 Outpatient care is the third-largest driver of catastrophic spending.
 Once again, financial hardship reflects a combination of weaknesses in coverage policy and financial incentives for providers.
 From the outset, the UHCP has prioritized inpatient care over other types of health care.
 Patients often pay out of pocket to bypass primary care and seek care directly from specialists, partly due to the low level of trust in primary care providers, but also due to gaps in coverage.
-For example, the early detection and screening programme covers organized screening for some cancers, but the UHCP only covers the diagnostic procedures needed to confirm a diagnosis of cancer unless the diagnosis is followed by surgical intervention or treatment.
+For example, the early detection and screening programme covers organized screening for some cancers, but the UHCP only covers the diagnostic procedures needed to confirm a diagnosis of cancer if the diagnosis is followed by surgical intervention or treatment.
 In addition, the capitation payment for primary care is not adjusted for risk or updated regularly, resulting in discrepancies between population health needs and the resources available to meet these needs.
 Finally, providers have strong incentives to increase their revenue by prescribing non-covered diagnostic services, for which people have to pay out of pocket.

 6.3 Summary